 A normal kidney has about 1 million filtering units.
 Each unit, called a glomerulus, connects to a tubule, which collects urine.
 Conditions such as high blood pressure and diabetes take a toll on kidney function by damaging these filtering units and collecting tubules and causing scarring.

 Chronic kidney disease can affect almost every part of your body.
-Potential complications may include:
+Potential complications include:

 To reduce your risk of developing kidney disease:

 As a first step toward diagnosis of kidney disease, your doctor discusses your personal and family history with you.
-Among other things, your doctor might ask questions about whether you've been diagnosed with high blood pressure, if you've taken a medication that might affect kidney function, if you've noticed changes in your urinary habits, and whether you have any family members who have kidney disease.
+Among other things, your doctor might ask questions about whether you've been diagnosed with high blood pressure, if you've taken a medication that might affect kidney function, if you've noticed changes in your urinary habits and whether you have family members who have kidney disease.

-Next, your doctor performs a physical exam, also checking for signs of problems with your heart or blood vessels, and conducts a neurological exam.
+Next, your doctor performs a physical exam, checking for signs of problems with your heart or blood vessels, and conducts a neurological exam.

 During a kidney biopsy, your doctor uses a needle to remove a small sample of kidney tissue for lab testing.
 The biopsy needle is inserted through your skin and is often directed using the guidance of an imaging device, such as ultrasound.

-Depending on the underlying cause, some types of kidney disease can be treated.
+Depending on the cause, some types of kidney disease can be treated.
 Often, though, chronic kidney disease has no cure.

-Your doctor may recommend follow-up testing at regular intervals to see whether your kidney disease remains stable or progresses.
+Your doctor might recommend regular follow-up testing to see whether your kidney disease remains stable or progresses.

 If your kidneys can't keep up with waste and fluid clearance on their own and you develop complete or near-complete kidney failure, you have end-stage kidney disease.
 At that point, you need dialysis or a kidney transplant.